adguse/crispy-garbanzo/rules.md

 ## How will will communicate difficulties with a task assigned to us
-Difficulties will be communicated in meetings that proceed important deadlines as well as through direct messages through email and sms (the contact information for which has already been shared amongst us.
+Difficulties will be communicated in meetings that proceed important deadlines as well as through direct messages through email and sms (the contact information for which has already been shared amongst us).

 ## How we will back up each other to ensure that deadlines are not missed